-The National Institute for Health Research (NIHR) is the world’s ﬁrst health research funder to publish comprehensive accounts of its funded research within its own publicly and permanently available journals.
+The National Institute for Health and Care Research (NIHR) is the world’s ﬁrst health research funder to publish comprehensive accounts of its funded research within its own publicly and permanently available journals.
 Through the NIHR Journals Library, you can see the projects being funded as well as the ﬁnal published journal reports.

-The NIHR Journals Library comprises a suite of five open access journals providing an important and permanent archive of research funded by the National Institute for Health Research.
+The NIHR Journals Library comprises a suite of five open access journals providing an important and permanent archive of research funded by the National Institute for Health and Care Research.
 Read more about our journals.

 The NIHR funds valuable independent research for health and social care decision makers.
 While some of the research programmes share common themes and complement each other, they each have different specialist funding remits and are managed by different centres on behalf of the NIHR.
 Read more about our research projects.